BabyZhy/data-analytics-LIII-IA-Gian-Charlowe-Lagua/README.md

 Tools Used:
 (Excel version, SQLite, Power BI Desktop)

-“I affirm that this work is entirely my own and that I have neither given nor received unauthorized assistance, in accordance with academic integrity guidelines.”
+I affirm that this work is my own original effort and has been completed in accordance with academic integrity standards.
+I have neither given nor received any unauthorized assistance in the preparation of this project, and all sources and references have been properly acknowledged where applicable.